 AWS DocumentDB¶

-The displayed Metrics for AWS DocumentDB include read and write throughput, query latency, scalability, etc.
+The displayed Metrics for AWS DocumentDB include read and write throughput, query latency, and scalability, among others.

 Configuration¶